Minkowski spacetime: "Space and Time" lecture

+In 1908 Minkowski presented his ideas at a lecture in Cologne, Germany before an international audience including both physicists and mathematicians.
+The lecture came to be known as his 1908 "Space and Time" lecture and was later published in several forms.

+Minkowski started his lecture with what would become his most famous comment:

 The views of space and time which I wish to lay before you have sprung from the soil of experimental physics, and therein lies their strength.
 They are radical.
 Henceforth, space by itself and time by itself are doomed to fade away into mere shadows, and only a kind of union of the two will preserve an independent reality.